Online exam formats

 How exams will work in Moodle

-Exam papers for the May/June exams will automatically become available in the relevant Moodle module on the date and time listed on the examinations timetable.
+Exam papers for the May/June exams and resits will automatically become available in the relevant Moodle module on the date and time listed on the examinations timetable.

-At the top of each Moodle module there will be a section called Examinations.
+At the top of each Moodle module there will be a section called Examination (or Resit Examination in the case of resits).
 This section will contain:

 - The exam paper in PDF format (named by module code).